denkspuren/consize/README.md

 # Consize

+> If you are interested in doing some research on concatenative programming, see my announcement (in German): [Compiler-Optimierung durch partielle Interpretation umgesetzt für die konkatenative Sprache Consize](research/PartialInterpretation.Topic.md); this might result in a beautiful master thesis ;-)

 Consize is a concatenative programming language.
 It is a close relative to the [Factor programming language](https://factorcode.org/).
 The word "Consize" is intentionally misspelled, it is a combination of the words "concatenative" and "size".
 Concatenative programs tend to be small in size and concise.

 I designed Consize for research purposes and for educational purposes.
 For example, Consize is used in my master course "Kernel Architectures in Programming Languages" (Kernel-Architekturen in Programmiersprachen) at the Department of Mathematics, Natural Sciences and Informatics, University of Applied Sciences Mittelhessen (Technische Hochschule Mittelhessen), Germany.